Why Compost?

 Structures for Backyard Composting

-Hours: 8:00 am - 4:30 pm Monday - Friday (excluding holidays)
+Hours: 8 am - 4:30 pm | Monday - Friday (closed holidays)

-515 W. Moreland Blvd., Room AC 260, Waukesha, WI 53188
+515 W Moreland Blvd • Room AC 260 | Waukesha WI 53188

 Check us out on Facebook!